How much does it cost to take your driving exams in the Netherlands?

 Learning to drive

 The survey doesn’t take into account the price of driving lessons, making driving considerably more expensive for first-time learners.
-This is without even taking into account the price of a car, petrol and all the other costs associated with driving.
+This is without even taking into account the price of a car, petrol and all the other costs associated with driving in the Netherlands.

 The survey also included the age you have to be to drive in various countries, which ranged from 16 (in New Zealand, Canada, Latvia and Estonia) to 18 years old.
 For more information on the individual countries and the methodology used for the survey, you can check out the Global L-Plates Index here.